andreykurenkov/andreykurenkov.github.io/writing/_posts/2018-02-26-conveying-depression.md

 Having healed, my nightames mostly revolve around variations on not having truly healed.

 Having healed, I wonder

+Having healed, I see depression has zero melancholy beuaty, it is annoying, it is sick, it is stupid, it is something I hate and fear like few other things.

 Having healed, music sounds as sweet as wine - it's indescribable.